Ei-iE

 1. Tackling the teacher shortage: “Investing in teachers: Tackle the teacher shortage by hiring quality trained teachers, making the teaching profession more attractive for the younger generation, ensuring support and decent working conditions, and enhancing status of teachers, including through wages comparable with professions requiring similar levels of qualifications and continuous professional development as called in the UNSG High-Level Panel on the Teaching Profession Recommendations.”

 2. Using technology and developing digital competencies: “Developing digital competency frameworks with and for teachers: Collaboratively develop tools informed by pedagogical practice, curricula, and context considerations that respond to the needs of teachers and learners.
 Ensure the active involvement of teachers in the design, piloting, implementation, and evaluation of digital tools considered for use in education to enhance relevance and effectiveness.
 Ensure systems maintain pedagogical autonomy when integrating ICT and AI competencies for teachers and keep people at the centre.”
-A lot of discussions and dialogue went on the use of technology in the education, incentivizing teachers to motivate in using technology in their teaching, types of trainings that teachers need and require, as far as echoing by some participants that the administrative work of teachers being light and the reasons of teachers' overload is incomprehensible.
+A lot of discussions and dialogue went on the use of technology in the education, incentivizing teachers to motivate in using technology in their teaching, types of trainings that teachers need and require.

 3. Education financing: The recommendations reaffirmed the globally agreed call to “commit to allocating at least 4-6% of GDP and/or 15-20% of total public expenditure to education to meet international benchmarks for sustainable education funding.”
 It is also important to note that the participants were questioning about the “public expenditure” versus “private expenditure”.